axewpokeman23/automation-embedded-systems/README.md

 Output functionality:
    * Heater control is disabled

-> [!NOTE]
-> 1. All buttons cannot be pressed simultaneously EXCEPT for when disabling the emergency stop.

 ## 4.0 Safety Operations

 ### 4.1 Emergency Stop

 > [!CAUTION]
->  Pressing the Emergency Stop button will cease all function on the board, play the emergency siren, and disable all interactions with the controller by enabling the ***emergency stop mode.***
+>  Pressing the BLACK button will activate ***emergency stop***.
-  - This means that all buttons individual functionality will be disabled.

-**To EXIT emergency stop mode*** and resume normal function, you must press the black button and the red button at the same time.

-The BLACK button activates the emergency stop.
 When activated, the system enters the EMERGENCY_STATE.
-This activates a continuous buzzer, disables the heater, and fully closes the water valve to 0%.
+This ceases all interactivity and functions of the buttons (temp up, down, heating start, stop), activates a continuous buzzer, disables the heater, and fully closes the water valve to 0%.

-To disable the emergency stop, the BLACK and RED buttons must be pressed simultaneously.
+To **EXIT emergency stop mode** and resume normal function, the BLACK and RED buttons must be pressed simultaneously.

 ### 4.2 Pressure Switch